Sergio-Bejar/Sergio-Bejar/README.md

 ### Hi there 👋

-My name is Sergio Béjar and I am a Professor of Political Science currently in the [Department of Political Studies at CIDE, Mexico](https://www.cide.edu/).
+My name is Sergio Béjar, and I am a Professor of Political Science currently in the [Department of Political Studies at CIDE, Mexico](https://www.cide.edu/).
 My research and teaching interests focus on the broad intersection of Comparative Politics, Political Economy, and Political Methodology.

 My interests here are varied, but I use Github for the following stuff you may find useful: